junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas blinks a few times, as if still in the slow process of waking up, dragging the other half of the dream minds back to sober.
 He moves his hand from under the cover, and touches his lips self-consciously.

 Dean blushes slightly, remembering his dream.
 He wonders what Cas dreamed about just now.
-Judging by his slightly dazed look, it's probably not too bad.
+Judging by his slightly dazed look, he hopes it's nothing too bad.
 But Dean decides not to ask, just in case they'd go into a dream-sharing conversation.

 Cas starts frowning again when he looks down and sees his darkened fingers.
-He tries to hide it under the cover, but realizing Dean's eyes have been following his moves and no way he's not noticing, Cas quits the hiding.
+He tries to hide it under the cover, but realizing Dean's eyes have been following his moves and no way he's not noticing, Cas quits hiding.

 "How long have I been gone?"
 Cas asks instead, his voice dry and tired.
-He tries to pull himself upright and Dean gives him a hand.
+He tries to pull himself upright, and Dean gives him a hand.

-"Just about enough to miss the whole battle against the Mordor."
-Dean answers with a small grin.
+"Just about enough to miss the whole battle against Mordor," Dean answers with a small grin.

 Cas sits against the headboard, frowning in confusion.
-"I don't know we have a ring."
+"I didn't know we had a ring."

 Dean sighs quietly, patting his shoulder.
 "Don't worry about that, just a couple of demons.
 We won that round."